 The key challenge in addressing volume overload is that removal of water from the body without the removal of the associated amount of sodium only results in a temporary reduction in fluid volumes.

-Traditional diuretic approaches primarily remove hypotonic urine, and the resulting loss of sodium is low.
+Resistance to diuretics are common and toxicity is well described.
+Also, traditional diuretic approaches primarily remove hypotonic urine, and the resulting loss of sodium is low.
 As a result, the sodium concentration in the body increases and to restore this, the body either adds more fluid through eating or drinking, or reduces fluid loss through urination.
 In most cases, the body will retain its sodium reserves, as sodium is regarded by the body as a scarce resource.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.